chabad360/hugo-gh-pages/README.md

     # Dont add ".git" to the end of the URL (youl'll get 404s).
     hugoVersion: extended_0.58.3
     # Use if your site requires a specific version of Hugo
-    # Append "extended_" to the beggining to use Hugo Extended
+    # Append "extended_" to the begining to use Hugo Extended
 ```

 ## ⭐ Credit